utdata/rwdir/06-cleaning.Rmd

 - what pattern are we looking for, as a regular expression.
 - what value do we want it to be.

-We have created a new column `use_clean` that we want to continue to modify, so it is both our target and our source of the mutate.
+We have created a new column `use_clean` that we want to continue to modify, so it is both our target and our source of our subsequent mutates.

 The pattern we want is anything that starts with the word "piezo" and "peizo" with anything that follows.
 The regex expression for "anything" is `.*`, so `piezo.*` with catch "piezo", "piezometer" and "piezo installation".
-We want to set any value with those terms to "monitor", so we set up our string replace function: `str_replace(use_clean, "piezo.*", "monitor")` and add it to our list of mutates:
+We also want to set any value with those terms to "monitor", so we set up our string replace function: `str_replace(use_clean, "piezo.*", "monitor")` and add it to our list of mutates:

 ```r
 wells %>%